Kammok Kuhli Pro Shelter

 - Stakes, lines, and stuff sacks are all included

 - Easy to set up with tie-less tensioners

 - Included guy lines are nylon, not paracord

-Bottom line: This is a fully outfitted rain fly kit that gives you a variety of setup configurations and styles.
+Bottom-Line: This is a fully outfitted tarp kit that gives you a variety of setup configurations and styles.
 It is an excellent value for the price.